chaee/human-centered-eu/readme.md

-# Collecting legal documents from EU by quering EU Cellar (The semantic repository of the Publications Office)
+# Collecting EU legal documents by quering EU Cellar (The semantic repository of the Publications Office)
 ## File structure
 📦human-centered-eu
  ┣ 📂analyses